Loading...

 And then the next one is this specifically.

-So specifically, the character of Gilbert, who despite facing racism and a missold experience of World War II, still maintains optimism for the opportunity that Britain offers.
+So specifically the character of Gilbert, who despite facing racism and a missold experience of World War II, still maintains optimism for the "opportunity" that Britain offers.

-So again, this fronted adverbial, what this has done is it's developed the comment further and it's allowed the comment to go even more specific to really focus in on a character and some specific evidence.
+What this has done is it's developed the comment further and it's allowed the comment to go even more specific to really focus in on a character and some specific evidence.

 So that word specifically is a really good way to focus and drill down into your comment.